WordPress was originally developed as a platform blogging, where you could publish a chronological list of posts or articles.

 More and more features are added over time.
-So although the core of WordPress functions as a blogging platform, it is also used for selling products online, handling private data, interacting with business systems or operating in business environments.
+So although the core of WordPress works as a blogging platform, it is also used for selling products online, handling private data, interacting with business systems or mode in business environments.

 Over the years WordPress has added more functionality, allowing more flexibility in the original blogging approach and management content.